CyrilDemand/CyrilDemand/README.md

 ### :man_technologist: About Me :

  I'm in an apprenticeship at the company Worldline, in which I'm working as a software engineer.
 My main tasks are to develop and maintain a web application for my client who is ANTS (A part of the french gouvernement).<img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"><br>
-I'm an apprentice software ingineer at IMT Nord EuropeI'm looking for an 8 weeks international internship from 1st of July to 15th of september 2024.<br>
+I'm an apprentice software ingineer at IMT Nord EuropeI'm looking for an international internship of minimum 8 weeks from 1st of July to  of 7th of October 2024.<br>

 ---